cncf/devstats.archive/DASHBOARDS.md

 Dashboard definitions are read from YAML file:  [metrics/kubernetes/metrics.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/metrics.yaml)

 If dashboard needs an additional preprocessing (filling gaps with zeros), then it must be listed in this YAML file:  [metrics/kubernetes/gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml).
+Please use Grafana's "null as zero" instead of using manuall filling gaps.
+This simplifies metrics a lot.

 See [adding new metrics](https://github.com/cncf/devstats/blob/master/METRICS.md) for details.